surifirstpin/biplus_documentation/docs/Dashboard.md

 <center><h1>Dashboard</h1></center>

 Dashboard provides access to view multiple reports in single dashboard layout, in this way it provides a quick view on related data.
-In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive.
+In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive and can rearaange the titles.
+You can add filters to make the dashboard interactive and rearrange its tiles.
+After you’ve configured a dashboard to your liking, you can share it with your team.
+You can create as many dashboards as you want, so you can tailor each dashboard to the specific needs of the people who use it.
 ## View Dashboard

  To View a saved dashboard report navigate to dashboard report and select it.